-Interestingly, 70% of us will suffer from imposter syndrome at some point in our careers and we’re more likely to experience it if we can’t see examples of people in senior roles in our company who share our gender, race or background (as is the case for many women on colour, for example).
+Coined by the psychologists Imes and Clance, imposter syndrome is "a psychological pattern in which an individual doubts their accomplishments, and has a persistent internalised fear of being exposed as a fraud."
+(Dalla-Camina, 2018).
+An experience rather than an official clinical disorder, imposter syndrome is regularly accompanied by feelings of anxiety and can really hold us back at work.
+Reportedly, 70% of us will have this experience at some point in our careers and we’re more likely to experience it if we can’t see examples of people in senior roles in our company who share our gender, race or background (as is the case for many women of colour, for example).

 1. Get your self-talk ‘trending’ positively rather than negatively – negative thinking habits are self-perpetuating so to change them, you need to consciously and deliberately interrupt your negative thought with a more positive interpretation of the event/incident.
 This is what CBT does and you can do it at home by downloading the CBT App Thought Diary which will guide you through how to challenge your negative thought.